captain-examples/unittest/README.md

 ## 3. 💌 Install the Captain CLI and call it when running tests

 See the [full documentation on test suite integration][test-suite-integration].
-Use a glob for your output files since `unittest-xml-reporting` will write multiple files by default.
-You'll also need to specify `--language Python` and ``framework unittest` to inform the Captain CLI about how to interpret the test result files.
+Use a glob when specifying `--test-results` since `unittest-xml-reporting` will write multiple files by default.
+You'll also need to specify `--language Python` and `--framework unittest` to inform the Captain CLI about how to interpret the test result files.

 ```yaml
 - uses: rwx-research/setup-captain@v1